-- employed at the institution in decisions affecting renewal and of any special standards adopted by the graduate student employee's department or school.
-The graduate student employee will be advised of the time when decisions affecting renewals are made and will be given the opportunity to submit material believed to be helpful to an adequate consideration of his or her circumstances. - c.
-In a case of dismissal before the end of the period of an academic or professional appointment, the graduate student employee will be provided with a statement of reasons for the action and will have the right to a pretermination hearing before a duly constituted committee.
-The hearing need not conform in all respects with a proceeding conducted pursuant to Regulation 5, but the essentials of an on-the-record adjudicative hearing will be observed.
-In such a hearing, the administration will have the burden of showing adequate cause for dismissal.
-Adequate cause for a dismissal will be related, directly and substantially, to the fitness of the graduate student employee in his or her professional capacity regarding teaching, research, or other academic duties.
-Dismissal will not be used to restrain graduate student employees in their exercise of academic freedom or constitutional rights. - d.
+ing conducted pursuant to Regulation 5, but the essentials of an on-the-record adjudicative hearing will be observed.
+In such a hearing, the administration will have the burden of showing adequate cause for dismissal.17 Adequate cause for a dismissal will be related, directly and substantially, to the fitness of the graduate student employee in his or her professional capacity regarding teaching, research, or other academic duties.
+Dismissal will not be used to restrain graduate student employees in their exercise of academic freedom or constitutional rights.

+- d.
 Written notice of reappointment or nonreappointment will be issued to graduate student academic or professional employees no later than one month before the end of the existing appointment. - e.
 Graduate student academic or professional employees who are notified of nonreappointment will be advised upon request of the reasons that contributed to the decision.
 Upon the employee's further request, the reasons will be confirmed in writing.
 The employee will be afforded the opportunity for review of the decision by a duly constituted committee. - f.
-In a case of nonreappointment, if a graduate student academic or professional employee establishes a prima facie case to the satisfaction of a duly constituted committee that considerations that violate academic freedom or governing policies against improper discrimination based on race, sex, national origin, age, disability, marital status, or sexual orientation
+In a case of nonreappointment, if a graduate student academic or professional employee establishes a prima facie case to the satisfaction of a duly constituted committee that considerations that violate academic freedom or governing policies against improper discrimination based on race, sex, national origin, age, disability, marital status, or sexual orientation significantly contributed to his or her nonretention, it is incumbent on those who made the decision to come forward with evidence in support of that decision. - g.
+If a graduate student employee who is denied reappointment to an available academic or professional position alleges that the decision was based on inadequate consideration, the allegation will be subject to review by a duly

-- significantly contributed to his or her nonretention, it is incumbent on those who made the decision to come forward with evidence in support of that decision. - g.
-If a graduate student employee who is denied reappointment to an available academic or professional position alleges that the decision was based on inadequate consideration, the allegation will be subject to review by a duly constituted body.
-If this body, while not providing judgment on the merits of the decision, finds that the consideration has been inadequate in any substantial respects, it will remand the matter, recommending to the department that it assess the merits once again, this time remedying the inadequacies of its prior consideration.
-20 - h.
+- constituted body.
+18 If this body, while not providing judgment on the merits of the decision, finds that the consideration has been inadequate in any substantial respects, it will remand the matter, recommending to the department that it assess the merits once again, this time remedying the inadequacies of its prior consideration.
+19 - h.
 Graduate student academic or professional employees will have access to the faculty grievance committee, as specified in Regulation 16.